 Breast Screening Saves 1,400 Lives a Year

-In 2008 marked the 20th anniversary of the NHS Breast Cancer Screening Program which was the first of its kind in the world.
-It was initiated sending invitations to women for screening in 1988 and further it prevailed at national level by the mid-1990’s.
+2008 marked the 20th anniversary of the NHS Breast Cancer Screening Program which was the first of its kind in the world.
+It was initiated by sending invitations to women for screening in 1988 and it had been progressed to national level screening for women above 50 by the mid 1990s.

 How Often Should You Have a Mammogram?

-From the age of 50 or above, the NHS invites every woman for a mammogram every 3 years until the age of 70.
-After this age women are not routinely invited but are encouraged to request once in every 3 years.If you feel you are at high risk of breast cancer, or have any family history, you may get better advice regarding monitoring after the examination procedure.
+From the age of 50, the NHS invites every woman for a mammogram every three years until the age of 70.
+From 70, women are not routinely invited but are encouraged to request a mammogram once in a three year period.

 Breast screening is about feeling empowered to be more aware of any changes in your breasts by simply looking and feeling.
 There is no set way to do this.
 It just depends how you feel comfortable, in the bath or shower or when dressing, when standing or lying down.
 This should be part of your everyday routine and not done at any set point of the month or a specific number of times.

 If you know how your breasts look and feel at different times, you’ll understand what is normal for you and it would become easy for you to recognize.